 You’ll also need a mild soap (e.g. dish soap), valve oil and slide grease, which may be included in your kit or may be purchased separately.
 Avoid soaps with any harsh chemicals like bleach which can harm the finish of your instrument.

 There are other cleaning tools, such as “Spitballs”, which you can blow through your trumpet to remove gunk.
 I found they’re excellent at eliminating spittle but not much else.
-You’ll find products like this to be superfluous if you regularly clean your trumpet, which should fix this problem on its own.
+You’ll find products like this unnecessary if you regularly clean your trumpet, which should fix this problem on its own.

 Clean your trumpet in 15 steps

 We’ve broken down this process for new trumpet players.
-Once you have some experience disassembling and cleaning and oiling your horn, the process becomes much quicker and easier.
+Once you have some experience disassembling and cleaning and oiling your horn, the process becomes much quicker and easier (related: Parts of a Trumpet Explained).

 1. Disassemble your trumpet